Dog Bathtub Sprayer, Grooming Loop, and Grooming Table Examples

 Which Brush is Right for My Pet?

-Description and Use of a Universal or Slicker Brush
+Using a Universal or Slicker Brush

 When it comes to brushes there is one brush that is excellent at its job and every pet owner should have; the universal, or slicker brush.
 It’s usually a plastic handled brush with a pad of very thin metal tines that really get through the coat down to the skin and is the best at helping you remove mats.
 Because the brush is made with metal tines it is important that you learn to use this tool correctly or you can cause "brush burn" on the dog’s skin.
 This "brush burn" feels about the same as road rash that you would get sliding into a base or falling off your bike and sliding across the asphalt.
 Not that pleasant and completely preventable.